Andrea Cordero Lanza di Montezemolo

-Andrea Cordero Lanza di Montezemolo (27 August 1925 – 19 November 2017) was an Italian prelate of the Catholic church.
+Andrea Cordero Lanza di Montezemolo (27 August 1925 – 19 November 2017) was an Italian prelate of the Catholic Church.
 He worked in the diplomatic service of the Holy See from 1977 until he retired in 2001.
 As Archpriest of the Basilica of Saint Paul Outside the Walls from 2005 to 2009 he helped oversee important restoration work.
 He was made a cardinal by Pope Benedict XVI on 24 March 2006.

 Family

 Montezemolo was born in Turin, Italy of a noble family.
 His father Giuseppe was an Army officer, tortured and executed during the Ardeatine massacre for his role in resisting the Nazi occupation of Rome.
 During that year Andrea was kept hidden from the Nazis by the Ukrainian clergy in the Ukrainian Pontifical College of Saint Josaphat.
 Andrea and his sister Adriana have, on several occasions, been noted for their forgiveness of the perpetrators, notably Erich Priebke.
-He is related to Luca di Montezemolo, former president of Ferrari, former chairman of FIAT and chairman of Alitalia.
+He is related to Luca Cordero di Montezemolo, former president of Ferrari, former chairman of FIAT and chairman of Alitalia.